2018 Fort Benning Area Holiday Events Guide

-Even though we rarely get snow at Fort Benning (and when we do it doesn’t stick!), there’s lots of ways to get into the holiday spirit in Georgia.
-So with that, here’s a list that we’ve compiled (and checked twice) of some annual Holiday Season events near Fort Benning (*general timeframes are listed as dates change annually, but specific dates for each event are included in its respective link):
+Even though we rarely get snow at Fort Benning (and when we do it doesn't stick!), there's lots of ways to get into the holiday spirit in Georgia.
+So with that, here's a list that we've compiled (and checked twice) of some annual Holiday Season events near Fort Benning (*general timeframes are listed as dates change annually, but specific dates for each event are included if currently available):

 Fort Benning Holiday Events

 There are several holiday events on Fort Benning that deserve your attention.
-Most notably Santa at Riverside and Tree Lighting Ceremony in early December!
+The first week in December boasts a few annual holiday events: Trees for Troops on 7 December where active duty Soldiers and their spouses receive one free Christmas tree, and Santa at Riverside and Tree Lighting Ceremony on 6 December!
 Join the Commanding General at his home for this free event.
-Here you’ll enjoy a visit from Santa and hear music from the Maneuver Center of Excellence (MCoE) band.
+Here you'll enjoy a visit from Santa and hear music from the Maneuver Center of Excellence (MCoE) band.
 Additionally, the lighting of the Airborne towers just down the street is always a treat.
-Villages of Benning also hosts an annual Winter Wonderland with visits from Santa and Mr. Grinch, and take a ride on Santa’s sleigh.
+Villages of Benning typically hosts an annual Winter Wonderland with visits from Santa and Mr. Grinch, and take a ride on Santa's sleigh.

 Local Holiday Events

-The National Infantry Museum hosts its annual showings of the Polar Express in its 3D theater.
-This film typically shows every weekend beginning in early December up until Christmas.
+The National Infantry Museum hosts its annual showings of the Polar Express in its 3D theater, which plays every weekend from 7-23 December.
 Throw on your jammies and grab tickets early before they sell out!
-Additionally, the NIM has an annual Kids Winter Film Fest with free admission to the public for viewings of several kids movies (not necessarily holiday related).

-Tree of Light and Celebration of Life Party: Columbus Regional Health hosts an annual holiday event in early December that’s kid-friendly with multiple activities and a visit from Santa.
+Tree of Light and Celebration of Life Party: Columbus Regional Health hosts an annual holiday event 7 December that's kid-friendly with multiple activities and a visit from Santa.

 Snap a photo with Santa at Chattahoochee Harley Davidson in Columbus!
 Bring your letter to Santa so it can be mailed to the North Pole (and by your letter, I mean your child's...or yours, no judgement), then grab yourself a hot chocolate!

-Christmas in the Garden: Take in a candlelit walk in Columbus’ Botanical Gardens during this annual event held in the first week of December.
+Christmas in the Garden: Take in a candlelit walk in Columbus' Botanical Gardens on 2 December.
 Listen to some choir music, grab some refreshments and purchase a Christmas wreath!

 Night of Lights: This annual event in Phenix City includes a stage performance and fireworks show at the Phenix City Amphitheater at the end of November.
 Admission is free and includes dance performances and marching bands!